jupyterlab/jupyterlab/CONTRIBUTING.md

 installing a prettier
 extension for your code editor and configuring it to format your code with a keyboard shortcut or automatically on save.

+## Submitting a Pull Request Contribution

+Generally, an issue should be opened describing a piece of proposed work and the issues it solves before a pull request is opened.
+This lets community members participate in the design discussion, makes others aware of work being done, and sets the stage for a fruitful community interaction.
+A pull request should reference the issue it is addressing.

+### Tag Issues with Labels

+Users without the commit rights to the JupyterLab repository can tag issues with labels using the `@meeseeksdev` bot.
+For example: To apply the label `foo` and `bar baz` to an issue, comment `@meeseeksdev tag foo "bar baz"` on the issue.

 ## Setting Up a Development Environment